You’ve got a bunch of little kids coming over and need to know the best party games for toddlers?

 While some toddlers won’t use them at all, others will enjoy having a short break from the mayhem.
 And shy kids often appreciate having a place they can go to quietly play as they warm up to the party.

-Finally, Consider Adding One or Two Classic Party Games
+Step 3: Consider Adding One or Two Structured Party Games

 We’ve all been to those parties where an ambitious parent planned party games for kids that were too young to understand what was going on.